Sparse Regular Expression Matching: Speeding Up State-Set Transitions

-Next, consider Theorem~\ref{thm:regexmatching}.
-Let $Q$ be a string of length $n$ and let $S_0, \ldots, S_n$ be the state-sets in the simulation of $R$ on $Q$ and let $\Delta = \sum_{i=0}^n |S_i|$.
+Next consider Theorem~\ref{thm:regexmatching}.
+Let $Q$ be a string of length $n$ and let $S_0, \ldots, S_n$ be the state-sets in the simulation of $R$ on $Q$.
 We implement the state-set transitions using Theorem~\ref{thm:finiteautomaton}.
 Note that each state-set transition produces the output in sorted order as required.
-Since logarithms are concave we have that the total time for the state set transitions is
+Since logarithms are concave we have that the total time for the state-set transitions is

-The algorithm uses $O(m)$ space to store the representation of $R$ and at most two state-sets during the simulation.
+The algorithm uses $O(m)$ space to store the representation of $R$ and at most two state sets during the simulation.
 This completes the proof of Theorem~\ref{thm:regexmatching}.